 What’s good about Purina Pro Plan?

-The LiveClear allergen-reducing range is particularly impressive, having been voted the 2021 product of the year by the Consumer Survey of Product Innovation.
-This revolutionary blend has been proven to reduce the major allergen in cat hair and dander by an average of 47% – a huge relief for any pet parent who suffers from allergies.
+Now, if you have a cat with allergies, Purina Pro Plan is definitely a line to consider as their LiveClear allergen-reducing range was named the 2021 product of the year by the Consumer Survey of Product Innovation - super impressive!
+It has been proven to reduce the major allergen in cat hair and dander by an average of 47% – a huge relief for any pet parent who suffers from allergies.

-Again, like with Purina One, the vitamin and mineral count across the range is impressive, with high levels of Omega 6 fatty acids and Vitamin A for skin and coat health, taurine for eye health, and calcium and other nutrients for strong and healthy bones.
+Again, like with Purina One, the vitamin and mineral count across the range is impressive, but we see a lot more Omega 3 & 6 fatty acids featuring in the Pro Plan range, which is really good for heart health and keeping the skin and coat healthy and shiny.

-We really like that Purina Pro Plan dry range omits the use of the artificial colorings and animal by-products used in Purina One, opting instead for more natural alternatives, that’s likely partly the cause of the inflated price tag though, so let’s take a closer look at that.
+We also love that the Purina Pro Plan dry range omits the use of the artificial colorings and animal by-products used in Purina One, opting instead for more natural alternatives, that’s likely partly the cause of the inflated price tag though, so let’s take a closer look at that.

 What’s not so good about Purina Pro Plan?